 - Kennel - Construction of an accessory building prior to construction of the main building - Mobile-home parks (see Dev.
 Standards Mobile Homes & RV Parks, Ch.
-17) - Manufactured housing subdivision (see Ch.
-18) - Short-term rentals (fewer than 30 consecutive days) in compliance with Chapter 25 of the Land Development Regulations (set forth in Section VI of this Land Use Element) and with a valid Short-Term Rental Activity Permit and in compliance with all operational requirements of Chapter 5.65 of the Mono County Code and any applicable area plan policies (e.g., see June Lake Area Plan, see Objective 13.M.).
+17) ^c - Manufactured housing subdivision (see Ch.
+18) - Short-term rentals (fewer than 30 consecutive days) in compliance with Chapter 25 of the Land Development Regulations (set forth in Section VI of this Land Use Element) and with a valid Short-Term Rental Activity Permit and in compliance with all operational requirements of Chapter 5.65 of the Mono County Code and any applicable area plan policies.